 Many of these policies were sold to be used as a form of Mortgage Protection, etc. We now have much simpler products to protect mortgage loans.

-The shape of your life may have changed since you originally took out your policy too.
-If your family have all grown up, you have lower expenses, and have built a pension fund, you may need a lower amount of insurance.
+The shape of your life may have changed since you originally took out your unit-linked whole-of-life policy too.
+If your family have all grown up, you have lower expenses and have built a pension fund, you may need a lower amount of whole of life assurances.

 If you’re worried, talk to us today.
-We specialise in finding out answers to your queries and giving personalised advice.
+We specialise in finding out answers to your queries about whole of life insurance in Ireland and giving personalised advice.
 Call us on 01 853 2727, or contact us.